x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/client-access-rules/client-access-rules.md

 ms.topic: overview
 ms.service: exchange-server-it-pro
 localization_priority: Normal
-description: "Summary: Learn how administrators can use Client Access Rules to allow or block different types of client connections in Exchange 2019."
+description: "Summary: Learn how administrators can use Client Access Rules to allow or block access to the Exchange admin center (EAC) and remote PowerShell in Exchange 2019."
 ---

 # Client Access Rules in Exchange Server

-Client Access Rules help you control access to your Exchange 2019 organization based on client properties or client access requests.
-Client Access Rules are like mail flow rules (also known as transport rules) for client connections to your Exchange organization.
-You can prevent clients from connecting to Exchange based on their IP address, authentication type, and user property values, and the protocol, application, service, or resource that they're using to connect.
+Client Access Rules help you control access to your Exchange 2019 organization in the Exchange admin center (EAC) and remote PowerShell based on client properties or client access requests.
+Client Access Rules are like mail flow rules (also known as transport rules) for EAC and remote PowerShell connections to your Exchange organization.
+You can prevent EAC and remote PowerShell clients from connecting to Exchange based on their IP address, authentication type, and user property values.
 For example:

 - Prevent client access using remote PowerShell (which also includes the Exchange Management Shell).

-- Block access to the Exchange admin center (EAC) for users in a specific country or region.
+- Block access to the EAC for users in a specific country or region.

 For Client Access Rule procedures, see [Procedures for Client Access Rules in Exchange Server](procedures-for-client-access-rules.md).